tskit-dev/tskit/docs/data-model.md

 error message.
 Some more complex requirements may not be detectable at load-time, and errors may not occur until certain operations are attempted.
 These are documented below.

-We also provide tools that can transform a collection of tables into a valid collection of tables, so long as they are logically consistent, as described in {ref}`sec_table_transformations`.
+The Python API also provides tools that can transform a collection of tables into a valid collection of tables, so long as they are logically consistent, see {ref}`sec_table_transformations`.

 (sec_individual_requirements)=